jonathangru/ph2-DebugMod/README.md

 Pings the loaded actor.
 You can add a custom ping image, see PING IMAGE for more information.<br>

 **4.21.** "destroy"<br>
 Destroys the loaded actor.
-Only works on Lua custom actors, for others see below.<br>
+Does not work on Lua Spawners, level editor props and player chars (to destroy them, see below).<br>

 **4.22.** "forcedestroy"<br>
 Destroys the loaded actor regardless of its class.<br>
-WARNING: If the actor is a Lua spawner or a level editor prop, it will be permanently and irrecoverably deleted from the server.
+Warning: If the actor is a Lua spawner or a level editor prop, it will be permanently and irrecoverably deleted from the server.
 If you need it back, you'll have to restart the server.
+If the actor is a player, they will have to rejoin.

 ### 5. OTHER COMMANDS<br>